-32. Provide a brief narrative describing "a typical day" at the proposed charter school.
+34. Provide a brief narrative describing "a typical day" at the proposed charter school.

 Describe what a visitor to the charter school should expect to see and hear when the charter school's vision is being fully implemented.
-Ensure that the typical day reflects the instructional design/model, key features, and key instructional strategies of the educational program.
+Ensure that the typical day reflects the instructional design/model, key and/or innovative components features, and integral instructional strategies of the educational program.